-December 31, 2020 December 31, 2019
+December 31, 2021

-Total net liabilities \$2,893.7 \$1,758.5
+Total net liabilities \$4,678.9 \$2,893.7

-Total equity \$1,146.1 \$942.7
+Total equity \$1,815.7 \$1,146.1

-Net liabilities to capital ratio 2.52 1.87
+Net liabilities to capital ratio 2.58 2.52

-The Company's objective is to maintain a debt-to-capital ratio below 2.0.
-The Company believes that limiting its debt-to-capital ratio in this manner is the best way to monitor risk.
-The Company's debt to capital ratio was at 2.52 at the end of December 2020 from 1.87 at the end of 2019.
-While the debt to capital ratio was above 2.0 at the end of 2020, the Company views this is a temporary situation and anticipates reducing this ratio below 2.0 in the coming quarters.
-However, the Company is also cognizant of the fact that the largest liability on its financial statements, the "Liability for redeemable units" is considered "equity" and not a liability in the individual financial statements of the underlying funds that it consolidates.
+In the past the Company's objective was to maintain a debt-to-capital ratio below 2.0.
+The Company believes that limiting its debt-to-capital ratio is the best way to monitor risk.
+The Company's debt to capital ratio was at 2.58 at the end of December 2021 from 2.52 at the end of 2020.
+However, the Company is cognizant of the fact that the largest liability on its financial statements, the "Liability for redeemable units" is considered "equity" and not a liability in the individual financial statements of the underlying funds that it consolidates.
 As a result the debt to equity ratio of the individual funds is lower than that of the parent company.
-The Company has debated if it has been too conservative in limiting its net liabilities to capital ratio at 2.0 or if a higher ratio is more appropriate (the Company is leaning toward the latter view).
-The Company will communicate its thoughts to shareholders in subsequent letters.
+The Company has concluded that it has been too conservative in limiting its net liabilities to capital ratio at 2.0 and believes that a higher ratio of 3.0 is more appropriate.